Introductory Wilderness First Aid

 240-400 Brooksbank Ave, North Vancouver (1 block up from MEC)

+You will receive final meeting and location details for the class in advance.
 The Introductory Wilderness First Aid course will start promptly at 8 am on the first day of the course.
-There will be a 1-hour break for lunch, and the course will end at approx. 5:00 pm each day.
+There will be a break for lunch, and the course will end at approx. 5:00 pm each day.
 Street parking is available.

 The course will be split between classroom and field sessions, please come prepared for conducting field simulations outdoors in all weather conditions.